hotschedules/gettingstarted/docs/Agent.md

 Bodhi-Agent’s Command Line Interface
 =====================

-The rbc-agent includes a command line interface to perform some basic functions.
+The agent-cli includes a command line interface to perform some basic functions.
-This interface is available from a terminal window or command line prompt by calling  >`rbc-agent`.
+This interface is available from a terminal window or command line prompt by calling  >`agent-cli`.
-Command Usage: rbc-agent [options] [command]
+Command Usage: agent-cli [options] [command]

 Here is the following list of Command Line Interface commands:
 #####Info
-	rbc-agent info –h
+	agent-cli info

 **info–** This command will get the information about the agent (e.g. version number, what type of agent it is, etc…) info [options]